Leena Jung: Political roles

 On April 4, 2014, she and her sons founded the Maha Prachachon Party, with her as party leader and running for 2014 senator election.
 However, a coup d'état occurred on May 22, 2014.
 She was banned from political activities by General Prayut Chan-o-cha, director of the Peace and Order Maintaining Command (POMC), who led the coup d'état.
 In August 2014, the Election Commission of Thailand resolved to revoke Leena's election rights and pressed a criminal charge against her for deceptive election campaigns during the 2014 senator election.
 The allegation resulted in her being issued a red card by the Election Commission and having her political rights revoked for 10 years.
-In the same month, she attempted suicide but failed.
+In the same month, she attempted suicide.

 After being stripped of her political rights and having her television station shut down, she has turned to political commentary on her Facebook page, ข่าวโหด คุยกับลีน่าจัง.

 On March 9, 2017, Thailand's Supreme Court sentenced Leena to one year in prison, suspended for two years, and a fine of 100,000 baht for her 2014 allegation.

 In the 2019 Thai general election, Leena was predicted to be the Thai Raksa Chart Party's prime ministerial candidate, but she announced that she could not do so because she was still under the period of political disenfranchisement, while the Thai Raksa Chart Party later announced the nomination of Princess Ubolratana as its sole candidate for prime minister in this election.

 In 2025, Leena revealed through her Facebook live that she wanted to be in politics again, wanting to be an MP for the Pheu Thai Party.
 On September 27, 2025, Leena joined the Red Shirts to support Thaksin Shinawatra, Thailand's ex-prime minister, in front of Klong Prem Central Prison.
 She praised the Pheu Thai Party, particularly for its efforts to promote LGBTQ rights in Thailand.
 She said she believed Pheu Thai alone would secure a landslide victory, getting 280 seats.
 She also stated that she would replace Chalerm Yubamrung as the 10th party-list MP, as he had betrayed Thaksin Shinawatra by voting for Anutin Charnvirakul.